Healthy Homes Assessment Kelburn

 Draught Stopping Kelburn

-Draughts can lead to dropping temperatures within homes.
-A draughty house will cost more to heat, which results in wasting energy and incurring higher costs.
+Draughts may lead to dropping temperatures within households.
+A draughty home is more expensive to heat, meaning wasting money and energy.

-There is no require to block up intentional gaps or holes in the construction.
-For example, tiny gaps around windows and doors could be necessary to allow movement of the structure when the household gets warmer and cooler, so that they are able to be opened and closed rather than sticking.
-We will test all doors and windows as part of our Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps that are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for the movement of the structure when the house gets warmer and cooler, so that they can still be closed and opened rather than being stuck.
+We will inspect all doors and windows during an Healthy Homes assessment of your rental property.

 draught stopping building inspections